-Treated wastewater (effluent) or reclaimed water, like surface water supplies, are used for reducing demand on the groundwater supplies.
+Treated wastewater (effluent) or reclaimed water, like surface water supplies, is used for reducing demand on the groundwater supplies.
 The City provides reclaimed water to golf courses, and for construction and industrial uses.
 Like surface water supplies, reclaimed water that is not contracted for direct use is sent to the recharge facility for underground storage and replenishment of the aquifer.

-The City has operated the Sundog Wastewater Treatment Plant (WWTP) since 1934 and the Airport WRF since 1988.
-Combined, these facility are permitted to treat up to 10.75 million gallons per day (MGD) of domestic and industrial wastewater.
+The City has operated the Sundog Wastewater Treatment Plant (WWTP) since 1934 and the Airport Water Reclamation Facility since 1988.
+Combined, these facilities are permitted to treat up to 10.75 million gallons per day (MGD) of domestic and industrial wastewater.
 Between 2000 and 2022, the City has delivered an average of 3,759 AFY of effluent.
-In 2005, a voter initiated and approved Proposition 400, requiring all effluent generated by development in newly annexed areas equal to or exceeding 250 acres to be used for permanent recharge.
+Proposition 400, approved by Prescott voters in 2005, requires all effluent generated by development in newly annexed areas equal to or exceeding 250 acres to be used for permanent recharge.
 For more information on the City's wastewater operation please visit the City website at: www.prescott-az.gov/sewer-and-wastewater/wastewater-operations/.